 It’s hard to develop a great life force in a comfortable environment.
 Actually, what lies behind the hardships is God’s will.
 Moses alone walked into the wilderness, where people thought none could survive, and lived there for forty years by relying on God.
 Hardships made him learn how to depend on God in all things and allowed histo become stronger and stronger, so he could walk out of the wild to accept what God entrusted to him.
 Later, even when he was confronted with the perils, in front of him was the Red Sea, and behind him were the Egyptian soldiers, he was fearless, and led the Israelites out of Egypt by relying on God, and accomplished the job that God had entrusted him with.

 In our ordinary lives, whatever troubles or difficulties we may face, do not complain, become depressed or run away, but believe that it is permitted by God and contains His good intentions.
 God hopes that we can learn how to pray to Him and rely on Him in adversity.
 As long as we obey God’s leadership and words, one day, we can bear witness to God’s deeds and repay the grace of His salvation.
 Then, we will be able to live a life of value and perform our duty as a created being.

-If you have any difficulties in faith or life, don’t hesitate to chat with us via Live Chat.
+If you have any difficulties in faith or life, don’t hesitate to chat with us via Messenger.
 We’re glad to pray for you and share the Lord’s love with you.